Staircase solutions and stability in vertically confined salt-finger convection: Conclusions and future work

 The dynamics of the secondary TF1 and TW1 states in the low Prandtl number regime also show excellent agreement with the 2D DNS results in small domains, likely because they appear, in this regime, quite close to the high wavenumber onset of S1.
 These states are typically associated with two- and three-layer mean salinity profiles, respectively.
-The final state seen in low Prandtl number 2D DNS is a prominent direction-reversing tilted finger (RTF) in which the tilt and the associated large-scale shear reverse periodically with time in a manner that resembles the `pulsating wave' state identified in magnetoconvection \citep{matthews1993pulsating,proctor1994nonlinear}.
+The final state seen in low Prandtl number 2D DNS is a prominent direction-reversing tilted finger (RTF) in which the tilt and the associated large-scale shear reverse with time in a manner that resembles the `pulsating wave' state identified in magnetoconvection \citep{matthews1993pulsating,proctor1994nonlinear} as well as the large-scale flow reversals observed in Rayleigh-B\'enard convection \citep{sugiyama2010flow,chandra2013flow,winchester2021zonal}.
 In smaller domains the time-averaged salinity and shear profiles computed from 2D DNS resemble the two-layer and three-layer mean salinity and shear profiles corresponding to RTF and TW1, respectively, while in larger domains such profiles are still evident but only episodically.

 The bifurcation diagrams of single-mode solutions shown here also shed light on the difference between 2D and 3D.
 While the corresponding S1, S2, S3, A2 and A3 states in 3D can be obtained from the 2D results by a simple wavenumber rescaling, this is no longer so for states associated with large-scale shear, i.e. TF1 and TW1.
 The resulting difference is most prominent at low density ratio or low Prandtl numbers.
 A comparison shows that 2D favors the generation of large-scale shears, a fact consistent with DNS observations \citep{garaud20152d}.